rwlaschin/EngInterviewQuestion/README.md

 ## Problem Definition

-Luma needs to regularly synchronize appointments from busy hospital to a local database.
-The hospital exposes an api that providers data for appointment, providers, facilities and patients.
+Luma needs to regularly synchronize appointments from a busy hospital to a local database.
+The hospital exposes an api that provides data for appointment, providers, facilities and patients.

 ## Interview Task

-Create a one way sync engine in node.js that will regularly pulls  data from the hospital and store it locally.
+Create a one way sync engine in node.js that will regularly pull data from the hospital and store it locally.

 ## Sync Engine Requirements